WASHINGTON D.C.

-White House and vicinity and Arlington National Cemetary
+White House and vicinity and Arlington National Cemetery

 For the Monuments part of our trip click here - For the Mall and the museums click here

-the pitiful condition of the fence around the White House [below]
+the pitiful condition of the fence around the White House [above right]

 The First Division Monument